First-Party Property Damage Demand Letter - Massachusetts

 - The damage occurred during the policy period

-- The property is covered property
+- The property is covered property at an insured location

-- All policy conditions have been satisfied
+- All conditions precedent (prompt notice, proof of loss, examination under oath if requested) have been satisfied

 IV.
 THE LOSS EVENT